Department of Pest-Management and Conservation

 Staff from the department also contribute to courses within the Bachelor of Viticulture and Oenology, the Bachelor of Agricultural Science and the Bachelor of Environmental Management.

-A large number of our students progress to higher degrees within the department, while many others graduate and follow successful careers in the natural or managed environmental sector.
+A large number of our students progress to postgraduate degrees including the Master of Pest Management or the Master of International Nature Conservation within the department, while many others graduate and follow successful careers in the natural or managed environmental sector.

 All academic staff supervise postgraduate students at Master of Science and PhD level, supporting postgraduate groups of domestic and overseas students.